terminological/uk-covid-datatools/README.md

   root: ~/covid19/input/
 ```

+## Cache control:

+Lots of the more complex data operations in this library will be cached based on the input data, and the code.
+This can be overridden in most instances by specifying the `nocache=TRUE` option on a given function call.
+Alternatively it can be disabled on a service by service basis with e.g. `dpc$datasets$nocache = TRUE`
+Globally disabling the cache is also possible with `options("ukcovid.cache.disabled"=TRUE)` but setting this means everything (including code sets) will be re-downloaded and rebuilt from scratch.

 ## Meta-analysis of the SARS-CoV-2 serial interval and the impact of parameter uncertainty on the COVID-19 reproduction number

 [Code and supporting material](https://github.com/terminological/serial-interval) for our [MedRxiv paper](https://doi.org/10.1101/2020.11.17.20231548)